History and culture of substituted amphetamines: Adderall in the video gaming industry

 Adderall use in the video gaming industry has been receiving more and more attention in recent years.
 Many gamers have admitted to using it and have claimed that it has become a very widespread issue.
 Some gamers have even claimed that pills are regularly sold at professional tournaments.
-Adderall is peculiarly well suited to the medium, where victory depends on a competitor's alertness, ability to concentrate and hand-to-eye-coordination.
+Adderall is peculiarly well suited to the medium, where victory depends on a competitor's alertness, ability to concentrate, and hand-to-eye coordination.
 As one StarCraft player wrote in 2011 on the game's official forums: "Adderall is basically a stimpack for gamers."

 The Electronic Sports League said that it would test players for performance-enhancing drugs starting at a tournament in August 2015.
 ESL said it would work with two international agencies – the same ones that help oversee anti-doping policies for the Olympics and other sports – to create anti-doping guidelines and a testing program for players.
 "We want to create a level playing field for all competitors and maintain the integrity of the sport," said James Lampkin, vice president of professional gaming at ESL.
 In addition to the ESL, Major League Gaming has spoken up.
 Bruce Dugan, a spokesman for Major League Gaming, said that the organization's policies prohibit the use of performance-enhancing drugs.
 However, the league has never conducted drug tests of its players.
 "Now that a lot of attention is being paid, it's something we'll look at for the 2016 season," spokesman Bruce Dugan said.

 Amphetamines in higher education

 Non-medical use of amphetamines in higher education has seen a large increase in popularity.
-College and other higher education students have reported using amphetamines for many different purposes such as partying, self medication, and the most common being studying.
-Since amphetamine use is illicit in most countries, the off-label use by students is often regarded as a major issue by most governmental regulation institutions.
-In the United States, amphetamine is classified by the FDA as a Schedule II controlled substance, which could potentially carry a felony offense if a non-prescribed user is found guilty of possession.
+College and other higher education students have reported using amphetamines for many different purposes such as partying, self-medication, and the most common being studying.
+Since amphetamine use is illicit in most countries, the off-label use by students is often regarded as a major issue by most governmental institutions.
+In the United States, amphetamine is classified by the DEA as a Schedule II controlled substance, which carries serious civil, criminal, and collateral consequences under federal law.
 Amphetamine's classification as Schedule II means it has a "high potential for abuse and could lead to psychological or physical dependence."
 Despite this, the trend in the use of amphetamines (both prescription and illicit) has increased steadily over time.